ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 Ledger address: P-avax1ucykh6ls8thqpuwhg3vp8vvu6spg5e8tp8a25j
 ```

-At this point, if the ledger address isn't the control key for the Subnet, the user receives
+At this point, if the Ledger address isn't the control key for the Subnet, the user receives
 an error:

 ```text